Albert H. Small

-Albert H. Small (October 15, 1925 - October 3, 2021) was a real estate developer, and philanthropist.
+Albert H. Small (October 15, 1925 – October 3, 2021) was an American real estate developer and philanthropist.

 Early life and education

 Born to a Jewish family, Small was of the second generation of a family involved in real estate development in the Washington D.C. metropolitan area.
 Small's paternal grandparents were Isadore Small, an immigrant from Poznań in Poland, and Sarah Rappaport Small, who was born in Boston and later lived in Portland, Maine.
 Isadore Small arrived in Washington, D.C. in the 1880s, after having lived in Charleston, South Carolina upon first immigrating.
 Isadore was one of the founding members of Sixth & I Historic Synagogue, then a Conservative synagogue.
 The Small family did not observe kashrut, as they were not Orthodox.
 The Smalls observed the Passover Seder and the High Holy Days, but did not observe other Jewish holidays.
 Albert H. Small's father Albert was a commercial developer who built the Silver Spring Shopping Center in 1938, the first drive-in shopping center in the area.
 Albert H. expanded into apartment and commercial development.
-In 1950, he founded Southern Engineering with Herman Greenberg and eventually built more than 20,000 buildings throughout the region.
+In 1950, he founded Southern Engineering with Hermen Greenberg and eventually built more than 20,000 buildings throughout the region.
 He graduated from the University of Virginia in chemical engineering in 1946.

 His son, Albert Small Jr., has followed in the family business and is involved in residential homebuilding mainly in Northern Virginia.